-Figure 2 shows effort for the charter fleet by calendar year and CCSBT region.
-Most catch and effort occurs in region 6, which covers fishing grounds on the west coast of the South Island.
-Over the period 2001-2004 there was no targeting of SBT (and no catches of SBT) by the charter fleet in region 5, which covers the east coast North Island fishing grounds.
-During 2005/06 and 2006/07, some charter vessels operated in Region 5 in the later part of the season.
+Effort for the charter fleet by calendar year and CCSBT region is provided in Figure 1.
+Most catch and effort occurs in region 6, which covers the west coast of the South Island (WCSI) fishing grounds.
+Over the period 2001-2004 there was no targeting of SBT (and no catches of SBT) by the charter fleet in region 5, which covers the east coast North Island (ECNI) fishing grounds.
+In 2005, the two charter vessels did fish for SBT in the latter part of the season in region 5, and experienced higher catch rates than they had in region 6.

-Figure 3 shows longline effort for the domestic fleet by calendar year and region.
-A significant longline fishery targeting bigeye tuna operates outside the SBT fishing season, with some bycatch of SBT.
+Longline effort for the domestic fleet by calendar year and region is provided in Figure 2.
+A significant longline fishery operates outside the SBT fishing season, with some bycatch of SBT.
+It is important to separate the domestic and charter data out to better understand the New Zealand SBT fishery.

-The relative importance of the east coast North Island and west coast South Island for catches of SBT has varied since 1995.
-Target effort increased dramatically in both regions from 1995 to 2003, but has decreased since then, particularly in the west coast of the South Island (region 6).
+For catches, the importance of the WCNI and ECNI has varied since 1995.
+Target effort increased dramatically in both regions from 1995 to 2003, but has decreased since then, particularly in region 6.

-Nominal CPUE by fleet across all regions (based on targeted longline effort) is provided in Figure 4.
+Nominal CPUE by fleet across all regions (based on targeted longline effort) is provided in Figure 3.
 Charter CPUE averaged around 3 SBT per 1000 hooks from 1997-2002.
 Associated with the lack of new recruitment, CPUE declined dramatically in 2003.
 CPUE has stayed at these historically low levels until a slight increase in 2006 for the charter fleet.
 This increase occurred in the core area of the charter fishery (region 6), and may be due to the appearance of some small recruits.
-The domestic fleet operating on the east coast of the North Island experienced a similar increase in CPUE in 2007.
-In general, the domestic CPUE has followed a similar pattern over time to the charter CPUE, although it is traditionally not as high.
+The domestic CPUE has followed a similar pattern over time to the charter CPUE, although it is traditionally not as high.